|

 text) should be included in a bibliography

 page on your website.
+A link

 to your bibliography must appear on your website